Franc-Garde

 The Franc-Garde (Free Guard) was the armed wing of the French Milice (Militia), operating alone or alongside German forces in major battles against the Maquis from late 1943 to August 1944.

 History

 The creation of the Franc-Garde was announced on 30 January 1943 and it was deployed on 2 June of the same year in the Calabres camp near Vichy with Jean de Vaugelas serving as its commander.
-This group was successful in its recruitment because the volunteers were promised a salary of 3,600 francs.
-By 1944, the group had swelled to 131 mostly young fighting men.
+The group promised its volunteers were promised a salary of 3,600 francs.
+By 1944, the group had swelled to 131, mostly young fighting men.
 Once it saw action, the Franc-Garde became the most important connecting link to the SS.
 Some of its members were also documented serving in the 1945 battle of Berlin, taking part in the defense of the city's government district.

-The Milice also used the group as a recruitment ground for volunteers who would serve in the Waffen SS, particularly those that would be deployed in the SS Charlemagne Division.
-This recruitment earned the Milice the light arms that were used within France.
+The Milice also used the group to recruit volunteers who would serve in the Waffen SS, particularly those that would be deployed in the SS Charlemagne Division.
+This recruitment earned the Milice light arms that were used within France.